 - Push and slide the stitches down as you go to keep them close together, not bunched, but close.

 - I added a slip stitch around the center toe piece to secure it a bit more before continuing to sc around the other side.
 Finish off and set aside.

 Basic Granny Triangle Pattern:

-Into last chain space DC 3, ch.1, DC3, ch.1 & join to 3rd chain of 1st stitch.
+- Skip to last chain 1 space and place (Ch 3, 2 DC, ch 1, 3 DC, ch 1), join to 3rd chain of 1st stitch.
 This forms the 3 corners of your triangle.
+Round 2 is complete.

-For the next round, slip stitch to the next chain space.
+- On the next round, slip stitch over to the next chain space.

-My sandals were crocheted for my niece so they were womens’ size 5-6.
+- My sandals were crocheted for my niece so they were womens’ size 5-6.
 So this granny triangle was perfect for these crochet sandals.
-For larger sizes you might need another round, just follow the pattern of DC3, ch.1, DC3 for the corners and DC3, ch.1 on the side chain spaces.
+For larger sizes you might need another round, just follow the pattern of (3 DC, ch 1, 3 DC, ch 1) for the corners and 3 DC, ch 1 on the side chain spaces.

-Now repeat for the other one and eccola! two crochet sandals for your summer fun!
+- Now repeat for the other one and eccola!
+Crochet sandals for your summer fun!